 So, now you have some idea about solo ads, funnel clicks, and mixed clicks traffic.

 There is not a thing called the best traffic source or channel for your offer.
 Each of them has its advantages and disadvantages.
 The key is having a strong sales funnel for email traffic and choosing the vendor wisely.

 Here is a list of sites to buy solo ads traffic.
 Digest all ways to buy traffic and do A/B testing solo ads vs. funnel clicks vs. mixed clicks to find the highest converting traffic type for your offer.

 Tools for buying email traffic

 If you learned one thing from this article on solo ads vs. funnel clicks vs. mixed clicks, it is that every visitor counts!
 Unlike other advertising methods such as push notification, email traffic is a high-quality referral traffic source.

 So, here are some recommended tools to get a higher ROA (Return on Adspent) and ROI (Return on Investment) from your campaigns.

 - Clickfunnels — Most in the Solo ads marketing community use Clickfunnels not just because it has got every feature needed but also the stability and the uptime guarantee.
 Because you do not want to host your landing pages on a service that does not load quickly and, worst, has regular server strikes.
 Give Clickfunnels a try for 14 days and see if it’s the truth!

 - ClickMagick — Everyone who involves in the solo ads marketing industry needs a Solo-ads-friendly tracker.
 ClickMagick is for exactly that!
 You can sign up for the ClickMagick trial for free and try all the features.
-Alternatively, you can use link tracking tools like LinkTrackr and ClickMeter.
+Alternatively, you can use click tracking tools and link rotators like LinkTrackr and ClickMeter.

 - ConvertBox — Display targeted popups, notification bars, and deadline funnel widgets.
 ConvertBox pricing is very compelling because of its lifetime deal offer.
 Read this ConvertBox review to find more details.
 Alternatively, you can use Convertful (review on Convertful) or RightMessage.